ptabasso2/oteljavalab/section04/README.md

 Here is how we do it practically:

-We need to edit the `TemperatureController.java` file and adapt the line where we create the span by chaining and appending the `setAttribute` method calls:
+We need to edit the `TemperatureController.java` file and adapt the line where we create the span by appending the `setAttribute` method calls:

-`setAttribute("span.type", "web").setAttribute("resource.name", "GET /simulateTemperature")`
+`setAttribute("span.type", "web")` and `setAttribute("resource.name", "GET /simulateTemperature")`

 ```java
         Span span = tracer.spanBuilder("temperatureSimulation").startSpan();